chartchai/se494-homework/README.md

-# se494-homework1
+# se494-homework2
-This is the source code for the homework 1 find the test case You can get the source code from
+This is the source code for the homework 2 find the test case You can get the source code from
 Create the automated test code from the given source code.
-Your test code will test at least on these methods.
+Your test code will test all methods.
+You need to use the behaviour checking as well.
 ```java
 CourseServiceImpl
 -getCourseReport(Course course, Integer academicYear);